Cluster analysis: Silhouette coefficient

-Thi metrixc consider pairs of objects: the distance between the pair as a scoring function and the particion pairs defined true positive, true negatives, false negatives and true negatives by considering if pairs are in the same clusters of not.
+This matrix consider pairs of objects: the distance between the pair as a scoring function and the partition pairs defined true positive, true negatives, false negatives and true negatives by considering if pairs are in the same clusters of not.
 This index borrow the same characteristics as the AUC in the supervised scenario including an expected value of 0.5 and vizualisation of results.

 External evaluation

 In external evaluation, clustering results are evaluated based on data that was not used for clustering, such as known class labels and external benchmarks.
 Such benchmarks consist of a set of pre-classified items, and these sets are often created by (expert) humans.
 Thus, the benchmark sets can be thought of as a gold standard for evaluation.
 These types of evaluation methods measure how close the clustering is to the predetermined benchmark classes.
 However, it has recently been discussed whether this is adequate for real data, or only on synthetic data sets with a factual ground truth, since classes can contain internal structure, the attributes present may not allow separation of clusters or the classes may contain anomalies.
 Additionally, from a knowledge discovery point of view, the reproduction of known knowledge may not necessarily be the intended result.
 In the special scenario of constrained clustering, where meta information (such as class labels) is used already in the clustering process, the hold-out of information for evaluation purposes is non-trivial.

 A number of measures are adapted from variants used to evaluate classification tasks.
 In place of counting the number of times a class was correctly assigned to a single data point (known as true positives), such pair counting metrics assess whether each pair of data points that is truly in the same cluster is predicted to be in the same cluster.

 As with internal evaluation, several external evaluation measures exist, for example: